cs-hall/SITHshow/README.md

 The easiest way to get started is to run the [example notebooks](#examples) in Google Colaboratory.

-To install this package with the JAX CPU backend (Windows users), run
+To install this package with the JAX CPU backend (Windows users without WSL 2), run

 ```bash
 pip install --upgrade "jax[cpu]"